Hi! Great to finally meet you.

 Would you like to join our team?
 As a social enterprise, we are always keen to hear from people who might like to volunteer with us.
-For more info about how to get involved, email us at [email protected].
+For more info about how to get involved, see our current vacancies or email us at [email protected].
 Be sure to tell us a bit about how you’d like to help.

 A big thank you also goes to Emily Dash who set up the Clickablog Emily did an amazing job founding this section of Clickability, working collaboratively with a group of writers to have their stories and opinions shared.

 Thanks also to consultants, friends, mentors and sponsors: